pranaydeeps/starter-kit/machine_translation/README.md

 # Machine Translation Starter Kit

-This directory contains notebooks and utilities for training and evaluating Neural Machine Translation (NMT) models.
+This directory contains notebooks and utilities for training and evaluating Machine Translation (MT) models.

 ## 📚 Contents